QRCS-CORP/QSC/README.md

 _All asymmetric ciphers and signature schemes have been updated to new FIPS standards for the winners, and NIST PQC Round 3 standards for last round contenders._

+## Projects
+Included in the distrubution are three Visual Studio projects;
+### **QSCTEST** Tests all of the cryptographic primitives, asymmetric ciphers, signature schemes, symmetric ciphers, MAC functions, DRBGs and random Providers.

+### **QSCCAVP** Tests NIST certified components using the vector sets from the current CAVP and ACVP test vectors.
+This includes the symmetric primitives:
+**Hash, MAC, and XOF Functions:** SHA2, HMAC, SHA3, SHAKE, cSHAKE, and KMAC **Symmetric Cipher:** AES, GMAC, and GCM, CTR, CBC modes.
+**Asymmetric Signature Schemes:** ML-DSA (Dilithium) and SLH-DSA (SPHINCS+) both tested with the ACVP FIPS-204 and FIPS-205 vector sets.
+**Asymmetric Ciphers:** ML-KEM (Kyber) tested with the NIST ACVP FIPS-203 vector set.

+### **QSCNETCW** A C# .NET wrapper written in managed C++.
+The wrapper allows .NET access to all of the QSC libraries core components and functions.

 ## Library Contents

 ### Asymmetric Cryptography